agathoklisx/libved/README.md

    the standard output of a shell command.
 Interactive applications might have unexpected behavior in this implementation.
 To disable these features (as they are enabled by default) use "HAS_SHELL_COMMANDS=0" during compilation.

+   But see the src/usr/usr.c for more up to date commands or extensions, as this unit is meant as testing field.
  */

 /* Memory Interface